-They are followed by a list of 20+ ‘secondary’ terpenes.
+There is also a list of 20+ ‘secondary’ terpenes.
 These compounds are not well-researched, but there is some data on them.
 Phellandrene is one of the most interesting of these secondary terpenes.

-What Can Phellandrene Do for Me?
+Phellandrene: What Can It Do for Me?

 Both compounds are not water-soluble but are miscible.
 In other words, you can mix them in ether.
 If you mix them with ether, you can create something similar to the colognes and perfumes you purchase.

 Phellandrene – The Studies

 However, it also found that it could cause adverse skin reactions in certain situations.
 For example, undiluted alpha-phellandrene was ‘moderately irritating’ to rabbit skin.
-At a concentration of 8%, it was not sensitizing although it produced one reaction at a 4% concentration in 25 volunteers.
+At a concentration of 8%, it was not sensitizing, although it produced one reaction at a 4% concentration in 25 volunteers.
 Also, a 5% concentration was sensitizing to 4 out of 11 patients with dermatitis.